 You also eat less on the ketogenic diet.
 On keto, you’ll stay fuller for longer thanks to[*]:

-- Increased cholecystokinin, or CCK — a hormone that binds to your brain to reduce appetite
+- Increased cholecystokinin (CCK): A hormone that binds to your brain to reduce appetite

-The ketogenic diet, by definition, is a high fat, low carb, moderate protein diet.
+The ketogenic diet, by definition, is a high-fat, low-carb, moderate-protein diet.
 But that doesn’t mean you should avoid protein altogether.
-Many keto dieters are freaked out by a biological process called gluconeogenesis, but you shouldn’t be.
+Many keto dieters are concerned about a biological process called gluconeogenesis, but you shouldn’t be.

 Protein is an important part of any diet and weight loss program, keto included.
 In fact, you need a moderate amount of protein to maintain a lean, muscular body composition[*].
-Solution?
-In addition to MCT oil and nut butter, add some whey protein to your keto diet.
+One solution is to add whey protein to your keto diet in addition to MCT oil and nut butter.

-In a recent pilot study, researchers put 25 healthy people on one of two diets: a ketogenic diet (with whey protein supplement) and a calorie restricted diet.
+In a pilot study, researchers put 25 healthy people on one of two diets: a ketogenic diet (with whey protein supplement) and a calorie-restricted diet.
 Although both groups lost weight, the keto with whey group maintained more lean muscle than the low-calorie group[*].
 Good to know for preventing muscle wasting during weight loss.